codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 Note that you can move releases to any column both on the right and on the left of the current column.
 This is helpful if for example you find a bug in your production environment and you want to bring it back to a staging environment for debugging.

-### Promoting Helm Releases Programmatically
+### Promoting Helm releases programmatically

-You can also promote Helm releases with the [Codefresh CLI](https://codefresh-io.github.io/cli/predefined-pipelines/promote-helm-release/).
+You can also promote Helm releases with the [Codefresh CLI](https://codefresh-io.github.io/cli/predefined-pipelines/promote-helm-release/){:target="\_blank"}.

-Once you have [installed](https://codefresh-io.github.io/cli/getting-started/) the CLI you can use it from an external script or terminal with the `helm-promotion` parameter:
+Once you have [installed the CLI](https://codefresh-io.github.io/cli/getting-started/){:target="\_blank"}, you can use it from an external script or terminal with the `helm-promotion` parameter:

 {% highlight shell %}
 {% raw %}